 Tobacco means all forms of tobacco products including but not limited to cigarettes, cigars, pipes, water pipes (hookah), bidis, kreteks, electronic cigarettes, smokeless tobacco, snuff and chewing tobacco.

 University Property means property located in the State of Texas that is owned, operated, leased, occupied or under the administrative control of the President of Texas A&M University.
 For purposes of this rule, this includes but is not limited to all grounds, buildings and structures, sidewalks, parking lots, walkways, and all vehicles owned, leased or rented by Texas A&M University.

-Buildings and Vehicles.
-All other buildings, entrances to buildings, and vehicles, owned or leased under the admininstrative purview of the President of Texas A&M University will be entirely smoke-free and tobacco-free.
-This rule will apply to all indoor air space including foyers, entryways and classrooms, individual faculty and administrative offices, and sidewalks, parking lots, walkways, and attached parking structures immediately adjacent to all such builidings and structures.
+- Buildings and Vehicles.
+All other buildings, entrances to buildings, and vehicles, owned or leased under the administrative purview of the President of Texas A&M University will be entirely smoke-free and tobacco-free.
+This rule will apply to all indoor air space including foyers, entryways and classrooms, individual faculty and administrative offices, and sidewalks, parking lots, walkways, and attached parking structures immediately adjacent to all such buildings and structures.

-The Vice President fo Administration will provide signage upon request and Transporation Services will provide notice for University vehicles.
+- The Vice President of Administration will provide signage upon request and Transportation Services will provide notice for University vehicles.

 - Violations of this rule may result in corrective action as prescribed by system policies and regulations, and university rules and procedures.
 Visitors refusing to comply may be asked to leave campus.

 Texas A&M University is committed to supporting all students and employees who wish to stop using tobacco products.
 Information on tobacco and smoking are provided through links at http://employees.tamu.edu/benefits/insurance/tobacco and through the Counseling and Psychological Services at http://www.scs.tamu.edu/.

 - Supplements System policy 34.05, Smoking

 - Texas Penal Code § 48.01.
 Smoking Tobacco